kirenz/course-template/docs/course-syllabus.md

 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
-Similar to lab assignments, homework must be typed up using Quarto and GitHub and submitted as a PDF in Gradescope.
+Similar to lab assignments, homework must be completed with Python and GitHub and submitted in Moodle.

 One homework assignment will be dedicated to a *statistics experience*.
 The statistics experience is an opportunity to engage with statistics and data science outside of the classroom through podcasts, books, seminars, data analysis competitions, and other activities.